 UK College of Engineering Monday Grand Tour

 Engineering Grand Tours are the best way to learn about all the amazing opportunities available to you in the UK College of Engineering.
 During the Grand Tour you’ll learn about each of our 9 academic majors, scholarship opportunities, hear directly from engineering faculty and students, and visit state-of-the-art classrooms/laboratories utilized for instruction and research.
 You’ll also visit a brand-new residence hall.
-A light lunch is provided.

 Engineering Information Session